 - Mouthguard and splint therapy: Dr. Freano may recommend one of these removable appliances to reduce stress on the jaw joint and relieve headache symptoms in patients with a mild to moderate bite disorder.
 Patients can wear this custom-made appliance during sleep and stressful situations where they are more likely to grind or clench their teeth.

 - Bite correction: there are a variety of ways to realign and restore balance to the bite, including restorative dentistry, cosmetic dentistry, and orthodontics.
-Bite correction also helps avoid tooth loss that can be the result of damage caused by teeth grinding.
+Bite correction also helps avoid tooth loss that can be the result of damage from teeth grinding.

 TMJ Headaches FAQs